hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 channels
 ```

-You should have a single outgoing channel to Bob’s address and no incoming channels (if you haven't closed the channel).
+You should have a single outgoing channel to Betty’s address and no incoming channels (if you haven't closed the channel).

 ```
 fetching channels...